-We are meeting the challenges by recruiting apprentices, A level, HNC and graduate trainees.
-This will be supplemented by an up-skilling programme for existing employees.
+We are meeting the challenges recruiting apprentices, A level, HNC and araduate trainees.
+This will he supplemented by an up-skilling programme for existing employees.
 Between 2010 and 2015 we will invest £28m in our workforce renewal programmes.
 This has financed initiatives such as over 45,000 days of technical training to up-skill our existing workforce, along with recruitment and training of 76 trainee engineers and 68 apprentices.

 Our new state-of-the-art training academy was completed during 2013 and officially opened by His Grace The Duke of Westminster in October 2013.
-This £3m facility will provide the infrastructure to cater for the increase in recruitment and training.
-Our A level, HNC and graduate programmes have recently received Institution of Engineering and Technology (IET) accreditation and improvements to our craft apprentice programme were introduced in September 2012.
+This £3m facility will provide the infrastructure to cater for the increase in recruitment and training. Α level.
+HNC and graduate have programmes recently received Institution of Engineering and Technology (IET) accreditation and improvements to our apprentice programme introduced in September 2012.